 Would you like more?

 OK, relax.
-Until this site is on a better server a complete WorkShop on CDrom is available.
-If also the second Masterly Tail oven design is posted to you (MTo), then both folders arrive in your place on one DVD disk (instead of 2 cd's).
+All comes by download.
+Also a complete WorkShop on CDrom is available.
+If also the second and the third newest Masterly Tail oven (MTo) designs are posted to you, then all 3 folders arrive in your place on one DVD disk (instead of 3 CD's).
 Place it in your computer drive and it will open.

-The same for second MTo design; it includes 1000+ images sequence, its firebrick part and other non-refractory features are very popular among oven users and builders.
-And the fresh 3G compact MTo sequence is even larger.
+The same is true for the MTo design; it includes 1000+ sequenced images, its firebrick part and other non-refractory features are very popular among oven users and builders.
+And the newest 3G compact MTo sequence is even larger.
 Get all 3 designs and see what is involved in their construction in order to decide which one to build.
 You can easily slide show their images on your screen.

 More description of content is below:

-- * Precise multiple angle details show you each building stage clearly.
-Every aspect is covered, from founding the spot and the ground work, how to go about the base concrete slab, rising the walls technique and building bricks handling, reinforcing and pouring the concrete slab for the hearth slab, making the dome with chimney through to the finishing the roof.
+- * Precise multiple-angle details show you each building stage clearly.
+Every aspect is covered, from finding the spot and doing the site work, to pouring the base concrete slab, rising the walls and handling the building bricks, reinforcing and pouring the concrete slab for the fire box/hearth slab, making the dome with a chimney, through to the finishing of the roof.

-- * Placing hearth floor bricks on the concrete slab, forming hearth.
+- * Placing hearth floor bricks on the concrete slab, forming the hearth.

 - * Brick by brick photos to create firing dome using a wooden template and how to make this template.
-Refractory mortar on firebricks application.
+Applying refractory mortar between the firebricks.

 - * Dome chamber and entry door construction, you will notice important door height to dome height (vault) ratio measurements for proper fire burning and efficiency.

-- * Outside arch decorations and how to make the important gap space between the dome and outside skin walls with the entry deco arch to avoid cracking!
+- * Outside arch decorations and how to make the important gap space between the dome and outside skin walls to avoid cracking!
 Roof construction, how to achieve a good-looking design!
 Or the right oven character.

-- * Thorough list of required materials being used with quantity number for each to assist you with material collecting/purchasing before you start to build the oven. (when ordering, order all at ones to save bucks, time, energy)
+- * Thorough list of required materials needed with quantities for each to assist you with material collecting/purchasing before you start to build the oven. (when ordering, order all at once to save bucks, time, energy.)

-- * Refractory Mortar mix ingredients and recipes for joining the dome firebricks, you'll make every mix yourself easy.
+- * Refractory Mortar mix ingredients and recipes for joining the dome firebricks, you'll make every mix yourself easily.

 - * Back up heat insulation recipe and application for an evenly heated oven and efficient long cooking time.
 Or ask me for another 'trade secret recipe' when building.

 - * Drawings, diagrams with measurements for raising both- outside building brick and inside dry-stacked cement block walls and the hearth slab.
 Basically it's a full workshop.
-Don't worry there is not much measuring going on, all is done mainly on the initial brick count line marked on the ground slab, from there all is only risen upwards.
+Don't worry there is not much measuring going on, all is done mainly on the initial brick count with lines marked on the ground slab, from there it all takes the proper shape.

-I answer this with another question.
-Have you seen the details on the Queensland houses I make or what do you think about this website?
-If you go into building yourself, you will find my help very useful.
-Then after building think of this website again, email us photo(s) of your oven when cooking, many people find them very interesting.
+I answer this question with another question.
+Have you seen the details on the Queensland houses I make, or what do you think about this website?
+If you build an oven yourself, you will find my help very useful.
+Then after building remember this website, email us photo(s) of your oven when cooking, many people find them very interesting.
 More than twenty thousand disks/downloads were sent out already.
 Builders emailed us more than five hundred different ovens' pictures, which they've built at home or for business.
 This website is 10+ years old now.
 Loads of people visit per day.
 Originally I started it (though first I had to learn how to do the online work) to get better crafting-jobs or jobs closer from my home.
 It was worth every penny and minute of time because it works for all parties not just for me.

 Chimney cap made and we fired oven whole day in rain